tkozzer/rafflely/documents/design_document.md

 * As an organizer, I want to be able to display my prizes online, so that I can encourage people to come to my raffle.
 * As an organizer, I want to know the frequency of someone's participation, so that I can provide enter the in exclusive raffles as a reward.
+* As an organizer, I want to create a raffle event which will include all relevant information (i.e. location, time, prizes, etc) of the raffle, so that I can share this with potential participants.
+* As an organizer, I want to be able to see how much money is raised from a given raffle.
+* As an organizer, I want to be able to download a in depth report of how much money was raised during a given raffle.
+* As an organizer, I want to allow participants to pre-register for a raffle event, so that I can get a good idea of how many people are going to show up.
+*

 ### Participant